jneug/typst-codelst/manual.typ

 )
 ]

 To reference a line from other parts of the document, CODELST looks for labels in the source code and makes them available to Typst.
-The regex to look for labels can be modified to be compatible to different source syntaxes:
+The regex to look for labels can be modified to be compatible with different source syntaxes:

 #example[```
 #sourcefile(